-In the event that such difficulties cannot be resolved informally, the University has formal procedures for students to make complaints, whether about the delivery and quality of services received (i.e. non-academic matters), or about the delivery or quality of research supervision or any other matters relating to the programme of study: Student complaints
+In the event that such difficulties cannot be resolved informally, the University has formal procedures for students to make complaints, whether about the delivery and quality of services received (ie. non-academic matters), or about the delivery or quality of research supervision or any other matters relating to the programme of study.

-As well as the complaints procedure there is also a procedure for complaints about personal harassment
+There is also a procedure for complaints about personal harassment (student login needed).

 Academic Appeals regulations